 The Performing Arts Series at Ohio Wesleyan University has a long tradition of providing outstanding and entertaining performers for the Ohio Wesleyan and central Ohio communities.
 The 2013-2014 season continues this legacy with six top-notch events.

-The PAS committee believes strongly in the master class philosophy and attempts to schedule as many opportunities for the performers to work with students as possible.
-Some of the master classes are open to the public, for more information on master classes at Ohio Wesleyan contact the PAS phone messaging service at (740) 368-3629, or by email at firstname.lastname@example.org.
+The PAS committee believes strongly in the master class philosophy and attempts to schedule opportunities for visiting artists to work with OWU students.
+Some master classes may be open to the public.
+For more information about master classes and the Performing Arts Series at Ohio Wesleyan please contact the PAS phone messaging service at (740) 368-3629, or by email at email@example.com.

 The 2013-2014 Series

 RHAW–The Rennie Harris Hip-Hop Dance Company

 Conceived in 2007, Founder Dr. Rennie Harris originally founded RHAW (Rennie Harris Awe-Inspiring Works) as a youth organization driven by community outreach, education and mentorship.
 Dr. Harris’ inspiration for this youth driven company was inspired by the overwhelming interest from teens and young adults to join his internationally renowned company Rennie Harris Puremovement.
 Ultimately RHAW is a training company that will teach its pre-professional dancers: professionalism, production, Street Dance History, technique in the various styles of street dance, such as but not limited to: Campbell Locking, Popping & Boogaloo, B-boy/girl, House and Hip hop social dance.
 Downplaying the abstract while pushing a dramatic aesthetic, RHAW will forge new paths for young hip hop hopefuls, and will present Hip hop in its “RHAW-est” forms as we take it back to basics.